-DATE: September 13, 2021
+DATE: September 20, 2022

 NC State University seeks to provide a safe and welcoming environment where all students and employees may succeed.
 Creating such an environment is the responsibility of every member of the campus community.

-NC State takes very seriously the expectation to have a campus free of all forms of sexual harassment, sexual misconduct, and interpersonal violence.
+In line with this, NC State takes very seriously the expectation to have a campus free of all forms of sexual harassment, sexual misconduct, and interpersonal violence.
 This type of conduct threatens individuals' ability to pursue or fulfill their educational or career goals.
 As Chancellor, I assure you that NC State will not tolerate these offenses by any member of the campus community.

-NC State's policies on Title IX Sexual Harassment (POL 04.25.07), Equal Opportunity, Non-Discrimination and Affirmative Action (POL 04.25.05), the Code of Student Conduct (POL 11.35.01) and the university's regulation on Campus/Workplace Violence Prevention and Management (REG 04.05.02) identify what conduct constitutes sexual harassment, sexual misconduct, interpersonal violence (dating violence, domestic violence, and stalking), and other forms of violent behavior that are prohibited at NC State.
+We have several policies, resources and trainings regarding identifying and preventing those behaviors.
+NC State's policies on Title IX Sexual Harassment (POL 04.25.07), Equal Opportunity, Non-Discrimination and Affirmative Action (POL 04.25.05), the Code of Student Conduct (POL 11.35.01) and the university's regulation on Campus/Workplace Violence Prevention and Management (REG 04.05.02) describe what conduct constitutes sexual harassment, sexual misconduct, interpersonal violence (dating violence, domestic violence, and stalking), and other forms of violent behavior that are prohibited at NC State.
+These policies also state how and to which offices these behaviors may be reported.

-Where an individual is found responsible for violating one of these policies, disciplinary action will be pursued in accordance with applicable student or employee disciplinary procedures.
-The University may also implement interim corrective measures, including emergency removal or interim suspension against students who pose a risk to the physical health or safety of the NC State community.
-Employees alleged to be in violation of one of these policies may be placed on administrative leave or subjected to other interim corrective measures of a non-disciplinary nature until an investigation into their conduct is concluded.
-Possible sanctions for being found responsible of sexual harassment, sexual misconduct or interpersonal violence include expulsion or dismissal by the University as well as potential criminal prosecution.
+Where a member of our community is found responsible for violating one of these policies, disciplinary action will be pursued in accordance with applicable student or employee disciplinary procedures.
+Further, the University may also implement interim corrective measures, which may include emergency removal or interim suspension for students who pose a risk to the physical health or safety of the NC State community.
+Employees alleged to be in violation of one of these policies may be placed on administrative leave or subjected to other interim corrective measures of a non-disciplinary nature until an investigation is concluded.
+The university works to conduct a fair process for all parties.
+Respondents are considered not responsible until proven responsible through a university proceeding Possible sanctions for being found responsible of sexual harassment, sexual misconduct or interpersonal violence include expulsion for students or dismissal for employees.